kocsismate/php-di-container-benchmarks/README.md

 `docker-compose up` in order to execute the tests.
 The html output will be generated in the "var" directory.

-If you don't want to use Docker and you have PHP 7.1 at least on your host OS then you can simply run `./bin/benchmark` after all Composer dependencies have been installed.
+If you don't want to use Docker and you have PHP 7.1 at least on your host OS then you can simply run `./bin/benchmark` after all Composer dependencies have been installed with `composer install`.

 ## Results